Healthdirect Free Australian health advice you can count on.

 • The most common cause of swollen lymph nodes is a viral infection.

-• Most of the time, swollen lymph nodes go away on their own without any special tests or treatment.
+• Swollen lymph nodes usually go away on their own without any special tests or treatment.

-• Rarely, swollen lymph nodes can be caused by cancer.
+• Swollen lymph nodes can be caused by cancer, however this is very rare.

 What are swollen lymph nodes?

-Lymph nodes, also known as lymph glands or just ‘glands’, are part of the lymphatic system, which fights infection.
-Lymph nodes filter impurities from the lymph, which is a type of body fluid.
+Lymph nodes, also known as lymph glands, are part of the lymphatic system, which fights infection.
+They act like filters for a type of body fluid called lymph.
+When the lymph passes through the lymph nodes, they remove waste and harmful germs.

 Glands in many different parts of the body can become swollen, but you're more likely to feel them in your neck, armpits or groin.
 You may have swollen glands in only one area of your body or in many different parts of your body at the same time.